Press Quotes & Reviews

 THE FULL MONTY

 "And then Kathy St. George steps on stage.
 St. George plays a character role, Jeanette, a showbiz veteran who appears at the auditions to serve as the crew’s accompanist.
 She’s got some zingers and a great song at the top of Act II — “Jeanette’s Showbiz Number” — where she sizes up the talent and compares it to her hilarious career.
-St. George (despite a truly odd gray wig) is terrific, providing an electric current that brings everyone else’s energy up a notch."
+St. George...is terrific, providing an electric current that brings everyone else’s energy up a notch."

 The Boston Globe - 10/2/23